 Full Report: (download here)

 Press Release: (download here)

-With over 437 information security professionals surveyed, representing organizations of all sizes and professionals located in all parts of the world, the research titled, “The State of Cyber Security Professional Careers (Part I): An Annual Research Project (Part I)” is a cooperative research project by ESG and ISSA and the first global survey focused on the lifecycle of cyber security professional careers.
-Part II in the series, to be published in November, will concentrate on cyber security.
+With over 343 information security professionals surveyed, representing organizations of all sizes and industry sectors and professionals located in all parts of the world, the research titled, “The Life and Times of Cyber Security Professionals” is the second annual cooperative research project by ESG and ISSA.
+It is the first global survey focused on the lifecycle of cyber security professional careers and their opinions about their organizations’ cyber security practices and well as the overall state of cyber security.